Outpatient Health Insurance in Singapore – Explained

 Looking for extra health insurance protection?

-If you’re looking to cover your pre-existing conditions, and/or dental, maternity, and vision treatment, there are more comprehensive health insurance options available.
+If you’re looking to cover your pre-existing conditions and/or dental, maternity, and vision treatment, there are more comprehensive health insurance options available.

 Many plans also offer the option to include add-on benefits like maternity and dental insurance.
 Limitations will usually apply, though.
-For example, maternity insurance typically features 10-12 month waiting periods, meaning those planning on starting a new family must obtain pregnancy coverage before the child is conceived in order to access maternity benefits.
+For example, maternity insurance typically features 10-12 month waiting periods, meaning those planning on starting a new family must obtain pregnancy coverage before the child is conceived to access maternity benefits.

 To learn more about your health insurance options, feel free to drop us a call today.
 As Singapore’s leading expat health insurance provider, our team of experts are committed to supporting clients through every step of their insurance journey.
 Not only do we compare health insurance plans to find the best one for your needs and budget, but we also have in-house claims, administration, and renewals teams who provide unrivaled support throughout our clients’ entire policy lifetime.